JonasStjerne/personalized-weather-displayer/README.md

 ---

 Web-based weather data displayer where you can insert animations/pictures of yourself.
 The animations of yourself can contain conditions for certain weather criteria to be present when shown.

+The app will use DMI's Frie Data API and therefore only support Danish addresses (Could be improved in the future)

 ![Gif of weather applikation](https://github.com/JonasStjerne/personalized-weather-displayer/blob/main/displayer.gif)